 Depersonalization anxiety symptoms can seem more pronounced when undistracted, trying to rest, or when going to or waking up from sleep.

-The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including depersonalization / derealization anxiety symptoms.
+The higher the rating, the more likely it could be contributing to your anxiety symptoms, including depersonalization / derealization anxiety symptoms.

 There are many reasons why anxiety can cause depersonalization symptoms.
 Here are four of the most common:

 When we are anxious, the body activates the fight or flight response, also known as the stress response.
 This stress response releases stress hormones, which are stimulants, into the bloodstream to prepare the body for immediate action – either to fight or flee.

 As these hormones travel throughout the body, they cause physiological, psychological, and emotional changes in how the body functions so that our defenses are maximized.
 This emergency readiness heightens emergency functions while suppressing non-emergency functions.